 Designing an Environmental Management System based on ISO 14001:2015 and 19011:2011

-Designing an Environmental Management System Based on ISO 14001 is a 40-hour hands-on course that leads to development by participants of an environmental management system for a small organization.
-The class uses the latest version of ISO 14001: Environmental management systems - Requirements with guidance for use, and also draws from key elements of ISO 19011: Guidelines for auditing management systems.
-The class is structured with a careful balance of instruction and in-class exercises.
-Small teams will daily review intricacies of the ISO standard and assemble important elements of their EMS and then discuss their results with the class.
-At the conclusion of the project, participants will have developed the main elements of an environmental management system manual according to ISO 14001 criteria.
-With an impending release (mid-2015) of a new version of ISO 14001, class exercises will be aligned to address its amended criteria and format.
-The component parts of this manual are directly applicable to the diverse workplace environments of class participants.
+Designing an Environmental Management System Based on ISO 14001 is a 40-hour hands-on course that leads to development by participants of an environmental management system.
+The class uses the latest (2015) version of ISO 14001: Environmental management systems - Requirements with guidance for use.
+The class materials also incorporate key elements of ISO 19011: Guidelines for auditing management systems.
+The course is structured with a careful balance of instruction and in-class exercises.
+Small teams will daily review intricacies of the ISO standard and assemble important elements of their EMS (e.g. what is expected in an environmental policy?
+How does one set up a matrix to rank environmental risks?
+What is required for document structure, content and management?
+How is senior management expected to be engaged in the EMS?)
+They will then discuss their results with the class.

 You Will Learn

 - The elements of a solid environmental management system (EMS) that conforms to international expectations;

-- How to manage environmental risks with focused objectives, and emergency preparedness
+- How to manage emergency preparedness;

-- How to evaluate strengths and weaknesses in an EMS
+- How to evaluate strengths and weaknesses in an EMS;

-- How to involve Top Management in the EMS
+- How to involve Top Management in the EMS;

-- How to achieve continual environmental improvement
+- How to achieve continual environmental improvements;

-- Methods for applying the ISO principles to your own specific frame of reference
+- Methods for applying the ISO principles to your own specific frame of reference.

 Day 1 - registration/check-in will start at 8:00 a.m. with sessions to begin at 8:30 a.m. and adjourn at 4:00 p.m.
 Days 2-5 will commence at 8:30 a.m. and adjourn at 4:00 p.m.
 There will be 15 minute mid-morning and afternoon breaks.
 A light lunch is included.